softwarelma/word_translator_py/README.md

 ![Console table](https://github.com/softwarelma/word_translator_py/blob/main/console_table.jpg?raw=true)

+The spatial distribution is as shown on the wordreference website.
 See example_7_for_console_table() from module translation_as_console_table.

 ## Disclaimer

 This package was created by reading the HTML documents from [wordreference.com](https://wordreference.com).
-If you find some error please email us at softwarelma@gmail.com or email the author (Guillermo Rodolfo Ellison) at guillermoellison@gmail.com.
+As wordreference could change the output, if you find some error please email us at softwarelma@gmail.com or email the author (Guillermo Rodolfo Ellison) at guillermoellison@gmail.com.